adobe/aem-spa-page-model-manager/DEV_GUIDELINES.md

 # Development

 Run npm install to get all node_modules that are necessary for development.
+Refer to scripts under `package.json` for more useful commands.

 ## Build